The Best Laptops for Writers 2025 (Famous Authors Choice)

 Display

-The M3 MacBook features as well the MacBooks with Apple Silicon Chips (M1 & M2) have approximately 2x the resolution of FHD.
-A brief summary of the resolution of the 2024 M3 MacBook Air and past MacBook Airs are shown below:
+The M3 MacBook Air, along with previous MacBook Airs featuring Apple Silicon chips (M1 and M2), offers approximately 2x the resolution of FHD.
+Below is a brief summary of the resolutions for the 2024 M3 MacBook Air and earlier models:

 MacBook Air | Size | Resolution |